 Kinizsi Pál, general of King Matthias

 Kinizsi Pál (1432–1494), also known as Paulus de Kenezy (in Latin) or Paul Cneazul or Pavel Chinezu (in Romanian) was a general in the service of the Hungarian army under King Matthias Corvinus.
 Not only Hungarians but Serbians and Romanians claim him their hero.
 Yet, as I would always say: in this age the love of the Land and the loyalty to the monarch along with the religion was more important than the language.
-Note, in my articles I use the Eastern name order for Hungarian names where family names come first.
+Note that I use the Eastern name order for Hungarian names where family names come first in my articles.

-He was the Count of Temes County (in the historical Banat region, now part of Serbia and Romania) from 1484 and Captain-General of the Lower Parts.
-He was general of King Matthias’ famed Black Army.
-He is famous for his victory over the Ottomans in the Battle of Breadfield in October 1479.
+Kinizsi was the Count of Temes County (in the historical Banat region, now part of Serbia and Romania) from 1484 and Captain-General of the Lower Parts.
+He served under the command of Magyar Balázs, the general of Matthias’ standing army.
+At first, he was Magyar’s vice-general, then he became the general of the famed Black Army.
+Perhaps his most known deed is the victory over the Ottomans in the Battle of Breadfield (Kenyérmező) in October 1479.
 He is one of the few generals in the world who never lost a single battle nor a personal fight.

 He is said to have wielded two swords in battle and to have danced a victory dance after the Battle of Kenyérmező (aka Breadfield) with a captured or dead Turk under each arm and a third held with his hair or belt in his teeth.

-Some historians say he derived from a low noble family of Bihar County but we can find families with the name „Kinizsi” in Székely Land in Transylvania and in Abaúj-Torna County (see the village of Nagykinizs).
+Some historians say he derived from a not wealthy noble family of Bihar County but we can find families with the name „Kinizsi” in Székely Land in Transylvania and Abaúj-Torna County (see the village of Nagykinizs).
 We know that his father had fought against the Turks in the army of Hunyadi János so he could not have been a mere miller-boy.
-Rather, a son of Hungarian Székely warriors.
+Rather, he most likely was a son of Hungarian Székely warriors.
 Here is more about the Székelys:

 We know that he was leading his own army in 1477 in Austria where he was besieging a castle on behalf of his king.
 At home, Kinizsi enlarged the castle of Vázsony and added a Paulinian Monastery to it in 1478.
 He was not only a daredevil military leader with a certain amount of savageness but he was also a generous landlord.
 The vicinity of (Nagy)Vázsony was rapidly developing during his time.

-After the death of King Matthias in 1490, he supported Polish king Vladislav (Ulászló) II of Hungary.
-Thus, he was against Matthias’ illegitimate son and designated successor, Prince Corvin János.
-Kinizsi may not have been in an easy situation when he had to fight and defeat the army of Prince Corvin János at Csontmező in Tolna County.
+After the death of King Matthias in 1490, he supported the new king who was the previous enemy of Matthias, King Vladislav (Ulászló) II.
+Thus, Kinizsi had to turn against Matthias’ illegitimate son and designated successor, Prince Corvin János.
+Kinizsi and Bátori may not have been in an easy situation when they had to fight and defeat the army of Prince Corvin János at Csontmező (Bone-field) in Tolna County.
 Unfortunately, the once-famous Black Army had become a robber band after its dissolution because of the lack of their pay.
 So Kinizsi destroyed his former king’s mercenary Black Army in 1492 at the Száva river.
 Those soldiers of the Black Army who didn`t want to sign up into the army of their new lord were executed in Kövesd Castle by starvation.

 After this, Kinizsi fought some more battles against the Turks, for example, he saved Nándorfehérvár (Belgrade) because its defenders wanted to sell it to the enemy in 1494.
-He interfered and had the traitors executed in a terrible way.
-Then, he broke in Serbia and Bulgaria but there he was crippled by a stroke and died shortly afterward at the siege of Szendrő Castle on 24 November 1494.
+He interfered and had the traitors executed terribly.
+King Ulászló appointed him as Chief Judge of Hungary this year.
+Then, he broke in Serbia and Bulgaria, but he was crippled by a stroke and died shortly afterward at the siege of Szendrő Castle on 24 November 1494.
 He was buried in Nagyvázsony but his tomb was destroyed in 1708.
-We can see his chain-mail and his double-edged broadsword in the Hungarian National Museum.
+Luckily, a few items from his tomb were later found so now we can see his helmet, his chain-mail, and his double-edged broadsword in the Hungarian National Museum.